Cold Weather Camping – 10 Tips To Keep You Comfortable

 There’s no reason you can’t fill your bellies with warm chili or a hearty stew while you’re camping in the woods!

 A super easy way to prepare for camping meals is to chop up all of your ingredients beforehand and store them in large plastic-free, silicone Stasher Bags.
 If you’re adding meat to your meal, pre-cook it at home so you don’t need to worry about raw food contamination on your picnic table and utensils at camp.
 When you’re ready to eat, empty the contents of the bags and toss a few seasonings into the pot, for a quick, easy warm up.
+Serve meals out of a set of 18oz Squeeze-a-Bowls.
+The nature of silicone will insulate your food or beverages without transferring extreme temperatures to your hands.

-A cast iron dutch oven is a must-have for Fall or Winter camping because they can create miraculous baked goods or delicious one-pot meals.
+A cast iron dutch oven is a must-have for fall or winter camping because they can create miraculous baked goods or delicious one-pot meals.
 Plus, they can last a lifetime if you take care of it.
 You may find one at a thrift store, plus a whole lot of mismatched utensils and flatware that’ll make your camp box a little more complete.

 Bring unbreakable silicone camping dishware.